fritzsenapai/Edgeware-update/README.md

 Fork of Edgeware to add linux-compatability and more. https://github.com/Sassy0P/Edgeware/tree/linux-compability

+22July2024 Update

+- update "ANTIALIAS" to "LANCZOS now you can run most up to date pillow
+- search "img" direcory recursively so you can organze folders into subdirectories
+- change the annoynce slider from 50 to 500 on the hibernate feature.

 # Edgeware
 **First and foremost as a disclaimer: this is NOT actually malicious software.
 It is intended for entertainment purposes only.
 Any and all damage caused to your files or computer is _YOUR_ responsibility.
 If you're worried about losing things, BACK THEM UP.**